croquet/croquet-docs/microverse/tutorials/QuickStart.md

        npm create croquet-microverse

-   This will create a ready-to-use folder structure for your project
+   This will create a ready-to-use folder structure for your project.
-3. Paste your API key from [croquet.io/keys](https://croquet.io/keys/) (be sure to select "Microverse") into a file named `apiKey.js`

-        /* Copy this into a file named apiKey.js */
-        const apiKey = '123abcd_Get_your_own_key';
-        const appId = 'com.mycompany.myorg.myapp';
-        export default {apiKey, appId};

-    You can pick your own `appId` or go with the default shown in the template.

 ---
 ## Video Walkthrough